Shreveport, Louisiana: Neighborhoods

-In the Highland section, along Fairfield Avenue, more than a half dozen houses have been designated as historic and listed on the National Register of Historic Places.
-These include residences once occupied by Lieutenant Governor Thomas Charles Barret, who served early in the 20th century; a Broadway director, Joshua Logan; a former governor, Ruffin Pleasant, and wife; a physician and developer, George W. Robinson; a Coca-Cola bottler, Zehntner Biedenharn; Ewald Max Hoyer, the first mayor of Bossier City beginning in 1907; and John B. Slattery, a major real estate owner, whose former home is one of five remaining structures in Shreveport designed by the noted architect N. S. Allen.

 Climate

 Shreveport has a humid subtropical climate (Köppen climate classification Cfa).
 Rainfall is abundant, with the normal annual precipitation averaging over 51 in, with monthly averages ranging from less than 3 in in August to more than 5 in in June.
 Severe thunderstorms with heavy rain, hail, damaging winds and tornadoes occur in the area during the spring and summer months.
 The winter months are normally mild, with an average of 35 days of freezing or below-freezing temperatures per year, with ice and sleet storms possible.

 Summer months are hot and humid, with maximum temperatures exceeding 90 °F on an average of 91 days per year, with high to very high relative average humidity.
-The extreme temperatures range from −5 °F on February 12, 1899, to 110 °F on August 18, 1909.
+The extreme temperatures range from −5 °F on February 12, 1899, to 110 °F on August 18, 1909, and August 25 and 26, 2023.
 Shreveport is home to a branch of the National Weather Service which provides forecasts and warnings for the greater Ark-La-Tex region.